-In 2012, an average of 540 calls each month was received through the county's 911 system for assistance due to a fall.
+In 2012, an average of 540 calls each month was received through the 911 system for assistance due to a fall each month.
 The age of the individual needing assistance was not reported.
 As such, 911 calls for a fall reflect all people, not just seniors.
 Fire personnel in Spokane County were dispatched an average of 18 times per day to assist with a fall.
-Of these calls, 20% was for public assistance without an injury.
+Among 911 calls for a fall, 20% was for public assistance without an injury.
 These calls were for individuals who had fallen and needed help getting up.
 One in 10 calls (10%) were for a fall that resulted in a serious injury.
 The majority of fall-related calls (61%) were for assistance with a likely non-serious injury from a fall.
 The remaining calls were received with an unknown status of the person who had fallen.